About us

 Girls

-Terre des hommes Romania
+Terre des hommes Foundation

-Terre des hommes Foundation has been active in Romania continuously since 1992, contributing to the improvement of the child protection system and to the reform of social assistance.
+IN ROMANIA Terre des hommes Foundation has been active continuously since 1992, contributing to the improvement of the child protection system and to the reform of social assistance.
 We also facilitate the participation of children in the development of their communities.
+Each year, thousands of children and parents benefit from the projects that Tdh implements in Romania.
+See our numbers for the previous year below:

 Priorities